tanbro/redis_func_cache/README.md

 ### Cache Mode Control

-The library provides fine-grained control over cache behavior through the `cache_mode()` context manager and convenience methods.
+The library provides fine-grained control over cache behavior through the `mode()` context manager and convenience methods.
 You can control whether the cache reads from or writes to Redis using the following modes:

 - `NORMAL` (default): Both read from and write to cache
 - `DISABLED`: Neither read from nor write to cache (equivalent to `disabled()`)
 - `PUT_ONLY`: Only write to cache, don't read from cache (useful for refreshing cache values)
-- `GET_ONLY`: Only read from cache, don't write to cache
+- `GET_ONLY`: Only read from cache, don't execute function or write to cache

-#### Using cache_mode() context manager
+#### Using mode() context manager

-You can use the `cache_mode()` context manager to explicitly set any mode:
+You can use the `mode()` context manager to explicitly set any mode:

 ```python
 from redis_func_cache import RedisFuncCache